alretagealbader/Retage-Portfolio/README.md

 ## Skill #5 - Statistical Analysis (Correlations):
 The following code yields the Pearson's r, Spearman's rho, and Kendall's tau correlations between Healthy Life Expectancy and Happiness scores:

+The data used here is from a study looking at [MRI and Alzheimers, obtained by Kaggle.com](https://www.kaggle.com/jboysen/mri-and-alzheimers?select=oasis_cross-sectional.csv)

 ```python
 x = all['Healthy life expectancy']
 y = all['Score']